American Facts 101

 View the related event

-Robert Treat Paine died on May 11, 1814.
-Robert Treat Paine was a lawyer, politician and Founding Father of the United States who signed the Continental Association and Declaration of Independence as a representative of the colonial era Province of Massachusetts Bay, one of the original Thirteen Colonies.
-As one of Massachusetts's delegates, Robert helped tie Massachusetts to the Declaration of Independence in 1776 and to the new republican order that followed.
+Samuel Chase died on June 19, 1811.
+Samuel Chase was a Founding Father of the United States, signer of the Continental Association and United States Declaration of Independence as a representative of Maryland, and Associate Justice of the United States Supreme Court.
+As one of Maryland's delegates, Samuel helped tie Maryland to the Declaration of Independence in 1776 and to the new republican order that followed.

 View the related person